 Here are 10 free (or almost free) activities in Vienna.
-Vienna is one of the most popular European destinations and it ranks very high on a travel bucket list of many travelers.
+Vienna is one of the most popular European destinations and it ranks very high on the travel bucket list of many travelers.
 With so many attractions to see, it is certainly very easy to lose track of your budget and overspend.
-Some attractions are not cheap and when put together, they can put a serious strain on your travel money allowance.
+Some attractions are not cheap and when to put together, they can put a serious strain on your travel money allowance.

 Fortunately, there are so many things to do in Vienna that are either free or very affordable, so you can enjoy staying in this wonderful city without breaking the bank.
 Here are recommendations for 10 free (or almost free) activities in Vienna.

 1. Take a walk or have a picnic in Schönbrunn Palace gardens

 Schönbrunn Palace is among the top five attractions in Vienna and visiting it is a must.
 The visit also costs money.
-But, behind the Palace, there is a vast and very well maintained garden where you can spend hours walking, running, having a picnic, or just sit on the bench and enjoy the greenery.
+But, behind the Palace, there is a vast and very well-maintained garden where you can spend hours walking, running, having a picnic, or just sitting on the bench and enjoying the greenery.
 The gardens are especially beautiful in spring and summer.

 2. Visit St. Stephen’s Cathedral (Stephansdom)

 Yes, a visit number one attraction in Vienna (and arguably in Austria) is free.
 Not many people know this as there are always groups of tourists entering the cathedral, but the entrance is free.
-If you want to have a guided tour, this will cost you, of course, and larger the group, it’s cheaper per person.
-But, you can enter cathedral on your own without a charge and enjoy this Gothic architectural masterpiece.
+If you want to have a guided tour, this will cost you, of course, and the larger the group, it’s cheaper per person.
+But, you can enter the cathedral on your own without a charge and enjoy this Gothic architectural masterpiece.

 3. Take a free guided tour of Rathaus (Vienna City Hall)

 Another spectacular building, built in Neo-Gothic style in the 19th century, features free guided tours on Mondays, Wednesdays, and Fridays.
 The tours are in German, but you will be probably able to get an audio guide (also for free) in English and other languages.